cw-ec/map_series/toolbox/README.md

 All tools will produce a log file which will contain all messages and errors from the run of the tool.
 This allows for a user to validate that tool finished processing or identify and error that occurred without needing the original window.

+The contents of the lof file will look like this:

+    2023-11-22 11:23:13,832 [INFO] Export process started
+    2023-11-22 11:23:25,432 [INFO] Exporting:P_35083_B01
+    2023-11-22 11:23:51,729 [INFO] Page Exported
+    2023-11-22 11:23:51,735 [INFO] Exporting:P_35083_B02
+    2023-11-22 11:24:05,163 [INFO] Page Exported
+    2023-11-22 11:24:05,170 [INFO] Exporting:P_35083_B03
+    2023-11-22 11:24:18,131 [INFO] Page Exported
+    2023-11-22 11:24:18,139 [INFO] Exporting:P_35083_B04
+    2023-11-22 11:24:31,258 [INFO] Page Exported
+    2023-11-22 11:24:31,259 [INFO] DONE!

+Note that the above log contains a timestamp, the type of information the message is intended to convey and the message itself.
+There are several  type fo message that could be conveyed.

+- INFO: Standard Message meant to convey some generic status of the tool
+- WARNING: Something has occurred while running the tool that raised a warning.
+While the tool will still continue to run after a warning it would be noted as whatever caused the warning may effect the  quality output.
+- ERROR: An error has occurred that has caused the tool to fail.
+No outputs are produced when an error occurs.

 ## Component 1: PDF Map Production and Post Processing

-Below is detailed documentation of each tool in component 1 dealing with the creation organization and manipulation of map pdfs.
+Below is detailed documentation of each tool in component 1 dealing with the creation, organization, and manipulation of map pdfs.

 ### APRX to PDF (aprx_to_pdf.py)